nextflow-io/training/docs/index.md

     - footer
 ---

-# Welcome to Nextflow Training
+# Nextflow Training

 Welcome to the Nextflow community training portal!

-Below you can find the different training courses available at this site.
+These training materials are open source and free to use for anyone.
+They are hosted in a [GitHub repository](https://github.com/seqeralabs/nf-training-public) along with example scripts and development configuration.

+Whilst you can follow the materials any time, you'll probably get most out of them by joining an organised training event.
+Free online events are organised regularly with the nf-core community, see the [nf-core events page](https://nf-co.re/events) for more.

+## Available workshops

+We have several workshops available on this website.
+Find the one that's right for you:

-!!! exercise "Nextflow Training Workshop"
+!!! exercise "Basic Nextflow Training Workshop"

     !!! tip inline end ""